|Program Levels||Associate degree|

 |Licensure/Certification||Voluntary certification available|

+Marine mechanics should have a high school diploma or GED certificate.
+Most employers require or prefer postsecondary training, which can be completed with an associate's degree in marine and small engine repair.
+Certification, while not always required, is available for qualified marine mechanics.
 Marine mechanics should have their own tools and extensive knowledge of marine engine processes.
-They should be able to work on electrical, fuel and mechanical systems on boats, yachts and other watercraft.
+They should be able to work on electrical, fuel and mechanical systems on boats, yachts, and other watercraft.
 Marine mechanics who work directly with the public should have good customer service and communication skills.
 They should also be comfortable with word processing and inventory computer programs.

-In a marine and small engine repair associate's degree program, students gain hands-on experience with inboard, outboard and small engines.
+In a marine and small engine repair associate's degree program, students gain hands-on experience with inboard, outboard, and small engines.
 Students learn how these engines operate and perform various maintenance and troubleshooting procedures.
 Most programs require two years of study and may include courses on:

 - Small engine mechanics

 - Electrical engine systems